How to conduct a successful grievance

 After you have sent your grievance letter, you will be invited to a meeting and given the chance to bring a colleague or a union representative.
 This is supposed to happen a reasonable length of time after the grievance letter is submitted.
 If your employer is delaying, then send them an email or letter reminding them of their duty under the ACAS code.

 This meeting will probably be attended by a manager and an HR person who will take notes.
-You should make sure that you take your own notes, in as much detail as possible, or preferably your colleague should take notes.
+You should make sure that you take your own notes, in as much detail as possible, or preferably your colleague could take notes if they are good at note-taking.
 As soon as possible after the meeting, type your notes up, adding any detail which you remember.
 Then send a copy of your notes to your employer’s HR person inviting them to comment.

-Anything which is not written down will inevitably become lost in the sands of time and by the time you reach a tribunal hearing both sides will have completely different recollections of what was said at any given meeting.
+Anything which is not written down will inevitably become lost and by the time you reach a tribunal hearing both sides will have completely different recollections of what was said at any given meeting.
 This advice applies to any type of meeting.
+It sounds silly but in the heat of a grievance meeting notes may become a distraction, you may forget to keep on writing everything down or your handwriting may become illegible.
+Have a go at writing really quickly and see if for example capital letters are easier for you to read back afterwards.

-Your employer will send you an outcome letter (99% of the time this will dismiss your grievance).
-Again, this should be within a reasonable amount of time after the meeting.
+Shortly after your meeting your employer will send you an outcome letter (99% of the time a grievance is dismissed).
 This letter should outline your right to appeal.
-It is supposed to set out why your grievance was not upheld.
-This has the advantage of committing your employer to state their reasons for dismissing your grievance at this stage, so later on they can’t change their story too much.
+It should set out why your grievance was not upheld.
+This commits your employer to state in writing their reasons for dismissing your grievance, this is an advantage as later on they are unable to change their story.

-A clever employer will sometimes uphold part of your grievance, but find that overall the more serious allegations are not upheld.
-This will enable them to claim that they acted fairly overall and gave it due consideration.
+A clever employer will sometimes uphold part of your grievance, but you will find that overall the more serious allegations are not upheld.
+This will enable your employer to claim that they acted fairly overall and gave it due consideration.
 If you believe that your employer has failed to uphold the serious parts of your grievance despite there being evidence to do so, then you must appeal.

 Grievance appeal letter